 The culture of a country directly impacts how it conducts international business.
 Ivey Business Journal notes that “culture profoundly influences how people think, communicate, and behave.”
-As borderless business, also known as international business, becomes an everyday part of company growth in today’s world, participants in the new global marketplace need to know how to navigate international cultural differences in business.
+As a borderless business, also known as international business, becomes an everyday part of company growth in today’s world, participants in the new global marketplace need to know how to navigate international cultural differences in business.
 Many professionals seek to pursue a Master of Business Administration (MBA) to learn about global business marketplace scale and cultural sensitivity tips that can influence the success of their business abroad.
 Here are just a few key insights that can be gained from such a program.

 The Growing Global Business Marketplace

-Globalization — the process of creating networks across countries via the exchange of people, information, and goods — is an undeniable driving force in today’s business world.
-According to the 2018 KOF Index of Globalization as reported by Statista, the U.S. has a globalization rate of 82.1 out of 100, based on global-minded economic, social, and political factors.
+Globalization — The process of creating networks across countries via the exchange of people, information, and goods — is an undeniable driving force in today’s business world.
+According to the 2018 KOF Index of Globalization, as reported by Statista, the U.S. has a globalization rate of 82.1 out of 100, based on global-minded economic, social, and political factors.
 To place that score in perspective, in 2017, the U.S. made around $17.7 trillion in global trade value of exported goods, the fifth-highest export volume since 1950 and the highest export volume since 2014, according to Statista.
 That $17.7 trillion of global export value amounts to 12.06% of the U.S. 2017 gross domestic product (GDP).
 These high export numbers testify to the global nature of business today.

 Companies looking to succeed in such a market must be mindful of cross-cultural collaboration.
 To strive toward a global business model without considering the customs of other cultures would be problematic, putting off existing clients and ignoring a huge potential client base.
-Cultural sensitivity is a key soft skill when navigating the international cultural differences in business.
+Cultural sensitivity is a key soft skill when navigating international cultural differences in business.

 Cultural Sensitivity Tips